Regulation of Stroke Volume

 There are three primary mechanisms that regulate EDV and ESV, and therefore SV.

 Afterload is related to the pressure that the ventricle must generate in order to eject blood into the aorta.
 Changes in afterload affect the ability of the ventricle to eject blood and thereby alter ESV and SV.
 For example, an increase in afterload (e.g., increased aortic pressure) decreases SV, and causes ESV to increase.
 Conversely, a decrease in afterload augments SV and decreases ESV.
-It is important to note, however, that the SV in a normal, non-diseased ventricle is not strongly influenced by afterload.
+It is important to note, however, that the SV in a normal, non-diseased ventricle is not strongly influenced by afterload because of compensatory changes in preload.
 In contrast, the SV of hearts that are failing are very sensitive to changes in afterload.

 Changes in ventricular inotropy (contractility) alter the rate of ventricular pressure development, thereby affecting ESV and SV.
 For example, an increase in inotropy (e.g., produced by sympathetic activation of the heart) increases SV and decreases ESV.
 Conversely, a decrease in inotropy (e.g., heart failure) reduces SV and increases ESV.